-Disturbed that despite the economic importance of Warri which is a major hub of oil and gas activities in Nigeria, the Koko-Ogheye-Epe Road project has not been given the priority attention it deserves;
+Disturbed that despite the economic importance of Warri which is a major hub of oil and gas activities in Nigeria, the Koko-Ogheye road project has not been given the priority attention it deserves;

-- (i) urge Niger Delta Development Commission (NDDC) to make provisions for the completion of the Koko-Ogheye-Epe Road project in its 2024 budget estimates; - (ii) mandate the Committee on Niger Delta Development Commission (NDDC) to ensure compliance.
+- (i) urge Niger Delta Development Commission (NDDC) to make provisions for the completion of the Koko-Ogheye road project in its 2024 budget estimates; - (ii) mandate the Committee on Niger Delta Development Commission (NDDC) to ensure compliance (Hon.
+Thomas Ereyitomi Warri North/Worri South/Warri South West Federal Constituency).